tiepdotme/thesubstation-1/_venues/corporate-bookings.md

 Our open warehouse style space offers a point of difference to your event and endless creative opportunities.

 Need an alternative venue for your corporate event?
-Contact events@thesubstation.org.au with your function details and we will get back to you with information on how we can help.
+Contact events@readmanga.tv with your function details and we will get back to you with information on how we can help.